-Meryne Warah is co-facilitator and coordinator of the GreenFaith International Network.
+Meryne Warah is GreenFaith's Global Organizing Director.
 Based in Nairobi, Kenya, she has worked with the Pan African Climate Justice Alliance where she coordinated climate justice policy advocacy in eight African countries, and the Interreligious Council of Kenya, where she served as Programme Officer for Gender, Environment and Climate Change.